 Disclosure and barring checks

 All youth workers must be prepared to give information about any criminal record they might have, even if it might normally be considered ‘spent’.
-The disclosure and barring service will, on request from employers, check the records of anyone applying to work with children and young people, whether on a paid or voluntary basis.
+The Disclosure and Barring Service (DBS) will, on request from employers, check the records of anyone applying to work with children and young people, whether on a paid or voluntary basis.

 Having a record does not mean automatic disqualification – some of the best youth workers have a chequered past, and they draw on their experiences in their work.

 Recruiting an appropriate and safe workforce is part of ensuring quality youth work provision.
 All staff and volunteers who work at the project must have an appropriate level of Disclosure and Barring Service (DBS) check.
 (To find out what level of check the role is eligible for please see DBS guidance leaflets – GOV.UK (www.gov.uk).
 This must be renewed at least every three years.
 All project staff (paid and unpaid) should be interviewed.
 Two references should be obtained to check suitability.
 More information on disclosure and barring checks.

 NYA has created a new database for youth workers who are qualified at Levels 6 and 7: the Youth Worker Register for England.
 By signing up, you are demonstrating your commitment to high quality practice.